 2. When your company’s growth is unpredictable

 Many startups – and, at times, even established companies – experience times of fast-paced growth.
 During this growth, it can be difficult to account for rapid hiring and changing space needs internally.
 While AQUILA’s tenant representation professionals can help solve your space needs, furniture can often be a trickier problem to solve.
 The good news is, rental furniture can jump in and furnish your expanded office space, so you can put new employees to work quickly.

 Rental furniture is also ideal for companies that have volatile or seasonal employment cycles.
 Your company may need lots of desks and space for six months, and then six months later you might need a rapid reduction in office furniture and space.
 Again, rental furniture is a viable option that can help tenants deal with the fluctuating employment cycles in a more economical manner.

 Read Next: The Ultimate Guide to Building Out Office Space

 3. When you don’t have the cash to buy the commercial office furniture that you want now

-For example, one of CORT’s customers wanted an upscale conference room finish to show off to one of their clients, but didn’t have the capital to purchase the impressive furniture they wanted.
+For example, one of CORT’s customers wanted an upscale conference room finish to show off to one of their clients but didn’t have the capital to purchase the impressive furniture they wanted.
 CORT came in immediately and furnished the room with a beautiful high-end conference table and chairs.
-The conference room made quite the impression on the company’s client and allowed them to close a large deal.
+The conference room made quite an impression on the company’s clients and allowed them to close a large deal.

 4. When you have a short-term lease or are subleasing space